torque/mpv-progressbar/readme.md

 ### mpv-progressbar

-![screenshot][sshot]

 mpv-progressbar is a script for mpv that provides a small, unintrusive progress bar that persists at the bottom of the video window.
-It takes up two pixels vertically, and the width of the window horizontally.
+It takes up two pixels vertically, and the width of the window horizontally:

+![Normal view][normal]

+When hovered with the mouse, it expands to show more information:

+![Hover view][hover]

 As a consequence of how mpv handles drawing the osd, this script is not compatible with the built-in osc.
 If you want to use it, you should add